 I love change.
 I love variety.
 I love mixing things up just because I can.
-It's helpful, but it's kind of a two edged sword.
+It's helpful, but it's kind of a double edged sword.
 I'm terrible at consistency, even though Clifton Strengthfinder told me that was my #5 strength (I think they meant something closer to wanting things fair & equitable which isn't wrong).
 I not only move furniture in & out of my life, or make sure we don't eat the same thing too often... but I love that I can give my kids a flexible education.
 God knew this is something I would love & has allowed for it even when it comes with significant sacrifices (as many good things do).
 This has been a beautiful way to grow me over the last 4 years, and I definitely missed it, but I also started to doubt ever doing it again, which felt odd.
 I found myself questioning why I wanted to take the harder course.

-I had a little break with just E & M at home, but now B is back too, so I'm giving up some me time (I was never good at it any way), and transitions always require a lot of mental & emotional work for a bit.
+I had a little break with just E & M at home, but now B is back too, so I'm giving up some me time (I was never good at it any way) since transitions always require a lot of mental & emotional work for a bit.
 We most likely caught influenza A right at the beginning & even had some bouts of throw up to top it off.
 I thought we would never recover & I still doubt my house will ever get caught back up.
 However, a couple of significant things came to be & I could only assume at that point that God was pulling us back in, but it was not easy!

 - We found a similar distance charter that we had in Idaho, one that provides reimbursement of funds with a little accountability / support.
 One exists in Montana, newly created the year before & I "randomly" found out about it in a facebook post comment in a group I had again "randomly" joined that week.
 When so many random things add up at once, it's time to take note.
 I could no longer say woe is me (altho now I need to fight for a distance charter inside our district).